Biden, Lapid discuss Iran, integrating Israel in Middle East | Politics

 Biden played down the political uncertainty in an interview with Israel's Channel 12 that aired Wednesday.

-Biden can also expect to meet numerous politicians eager to have their photo taken with him, or perhaps share an earful about his administration's attempt to rejuvenate the Iran nuclear deal.

-Israel was opposed to the original nuclear deal, which was reached under President Obama in 2015 because its limitations on Iran's nuclear enrichment would expire and the agreement didn't address Iran's ballistic missile program or military activities in the region.
+Israel opposed the original nuclear deal, reached under President Obama in 2015, because its limitations on Iran's nuclear enrichment would expire and the agreement didn't address Iran's ballistic missile program or military activities in the region.

-Biden also will receive the nation's top civilian honor, the presidential medal of honor, from Israeli President Isaac Herzog on Thursday.
+Biden also will receive Israel's top civilian honor, the presidential medal of honor, from President Isaac Herzog on Thursday.

-He's also scheduled to meet with US athletes who are participating in the Maccabiah Games.
-Also known as the "Jewish Olympics," it's the country's largest sporting event that's held every four years for Israeli and Jewish athletes from all over the world.
+He's also scheduled to meet with U.S. athletes participating in the Maccabiah Games.
+Also known as the “Jewish Olympics,” it's the country's largest sporting event and held every four years for Israeli and Jewish athletes from all over world.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)